ahmadiehsan/personal_docs/docs/data_science/ai/neural_network/fine_tuning/lora.md

 A major bottleneck of LLMs is their massive weight matrices.
 Only one of these may have 150 million parameters and each Transformer block would have its version of these.

-Instead of 150 million parameters, let’s reproduce the flow with a 10 times 10 matrix (100 parameters):
+Instead of 150 million parameters, let's reproduce the flow with a 10 times 10 matrix (100 parameters):

 <img src="full_rank.png" style="width:3.5in" />